rkclark/ardoq-multi-bar-chart/README.md

 - Switch the visual grouping of data between fields and components
 - Easily switch the scope of the data displayed between your current selection and the workspace as a whole

 *Created using [NVD3's Stacked/Grouped Multi-Bar Chart components for d3](http://nvd3.org/examples/multiBar.html).
-The colors in the chart are based on Kelly's 22 Colors of Maximum Contrast, available [here](https://gist.github.com/ollieglass/f6ddd781eeae1d24e391265432297538).*
+The plugin's chart colour scheme is based on Kelly's 22 Colours of Maximum Contrast, available [here](https://gist.github.com/ollieglass/f6ddd781eeae1d24e391265432297538).*

 ## Usage and Examples